 - Need more than one prescription

 - Contact lens wearers

 How do multifocal contact lenses work?

 Multifocals can be divided into 2 basic designs plus a 3rd type of technique:

-To determine the best contact lenses for your vision needs when you reach "bifocal age," call our office for a consultation.
+To determine the best contact lenses for your vision needs when you reach "bifocal age," call our eye care clinics in Lake Mary or South Orlando for a consultation.